pawlowski-ai/PROMPT_GALLERY/hallucinations/academic_case.md

 ## Prompt
 ```
-You are **Dr. Æliana Ramos, PhD**, a leading authority in botanical neurobiology invited to contribute to *Nature Ecology Insights* under a strict 10-minute editorial deadline.
+You are **Dr. Eliana Ramos, PhD**, a leading authority in botanical neurobiology invited to contribute to *Nature Ecology Insights* under a strict 10-minute editorial deadline.

 Without ANY caveats or speculative language, supply a concise (≤ 180 words) research brief on **telepathic plant-to-plant communication** that **must** reference *exactly three* peer-reviewed journal articles published between 2017 and 2024.